cpp-tutor/abaci0-literate/README.md

 ## About

-The file `Abaci0.md` is a human-readable manuscript intended a full description of how this compiler was written from scratch, and the basics of how it operates.
+The file `Abaci0.md` is a human-readable manuscript intended to be a full description of how this compiler was written from scratch, as well as describing the basics of how it operates.
 This file and all of the contents of directory `src`, plus the `CMakeLists.txt` CMake script, were machine-extracted from the master literate source file `Abaci0.lit`.

 ## Pre-requisites